 5. What other factors can increase the risk of a blood clot while I am using this form of birth control.

-Up to 1,000 healthy, non-smoking women in the U.S. die every year specifically due to a Pulmonary Embolism (blood clot in the lung) as a direct result of the use of the Pill, Patch or Ring.
+Over 1,000 healthy, non-smoking women in the U.S. die every year specifically due to a Pulmonary Embolism (blood clot in the lung) as a direct result of the use of the Pill, Patch or Ring.

 Doctors and Pharmaceutical companies refer to this as a "very rare event".
-Does this sound like a "very rare event" to you??? if it's you or a loved one, we suspect you wished they used a safer and more effective form of birth control.
+Does this sound like a "very rare event" to you???

 Effectiveness & Safety